-This is a challenging year for all of us during this period of uncertainty due to COVID-19.
-Know that our office is making every effort to be proactive and communicative to ensure the health and safety of our candidates, voters and staff.
+As the pandemic continues to present challenges, know that our office is making every effort to be proactive and communicative to ensure the health and safety of our candidates, voters and staff.
 We intend to take measures to ensure social distancing, remote access, and limited appointments to our office for candidates.

 We hope this will be a positive experience for you and those involved in your campaign.
-This informational guide provides an overview of important forms and campaign deadlines related to the November 3, 2020 Presidential General Election.
+This informational guide provides an overview of important forms and campaign deadlines related to the May 4, 2021 East Garrison Community Services District Election.
 Please take the time to review the information; it may answer many questions you have regarding the rules and guidelines for running for public office.